zsmahi/zsmahi.github.io/_posts/2022-07-10-yet-another-clean-code-post.md

 - It's always good to remind developers of how code should be clean to avoid the WTF/minutes
 - It's my turn to share a content about this book :grin:
-- In this post I'll resume the book with a mindmap, so developers can easily find necessary points about clean code
+- In this post I'll resume the book with a **mindmap**, so developers can easily find necessary points about clean code

 ## Clean code mindmap